Connecticut Temporary Family Assistance (TFA)

 Temporary Family Assistance Program (TFA) provides monthly cash and employment assistance to eligible families throughout Connecticut to support basic needs such as food, shelter and clothing.

-Most families with children in Connecticut are eligible for only 21 months of cash benefits 1 and are required to participate in Jobs First Employment Services activities, coordinated by the Department of Labor.
+Most families receiving TFA benefits are limited to 36 months of cash assistance, 1 during which work-eligible adults must participate in Jobs First Employment Services activities, coordinated by the Department of Labor.

 FAQ